-If you are like me who grew up in the 1980s, you will no-doubt have a huge collection of old Audio cassettes (Tapes) that contains your childhood favourites but now lying somewhere collecting dust.
+If you are like me who grew up in the 1980s, you will no doubt have a huge collection of old Audio cassettes (Tapes) that contain your childhood favourites but now lying somewhere collecting dust.
 Today you should be lucky to be having a cassette player in working condition to play them.
-A decade back I started hunting for my favourite albums/movies and managed to buy most of them as Audio CDs or MP3 CDs, but I still long for digitising my old tapes so that I can listen to them where-ever I want.
+A decade back I started hunting for my favourite albums/movies and managed to buy most of them as Audio CDs or MP3 CDs, but I still long for digitising my old tapes so that I can listen to them wherever I want.
 So a few years back I bought an inexpensive cassette player which has a stereo speaker out (1/8″ TRS Jack in the USA or 3.5mm miniature EP Jack in India, which is the standard type used in your iPod, Computer speakers).
 To record involved four steps:

 - The software used to record took some experimentation as well but was easier.
 I settled down with using the free Windows Media Encoder to record the songs as WMA files and then converting songs that I needed in my iPhone alone to MP3 files using Nero WaveEditor.
 I was not comfortable with direct recording into Nero WaveEditor or the free Audacity equivalent.
-If you are using Windows Vista, you can also try the inbuilt Sound Recorder as well that now supports durations longer than 60 seconds but it doesn’t offer the level adjustment controls found in Windows Media Encoder.
+If you are using Windows Vista, you can also try the inbuilt Sound Recorder that now supports durations longer than 60 seconds but it doesn’t offer the level adjustment controls found in Windows Media Encoder.

 That’s all it takes to record your tapes as WMA/MP3 files.
-You are now good to throw-away your cassettes.
+You are now good to throw away your cassettes.

 After I got back to India, I never found the time (or the interest) to set up this device until last Sunday.
 That’s when I unwrapped the box, connected the cables and without a moment’s thought switched the Power-ON.
 I got the display lights for a second and the device went blank.
-That’s when it struck me that the device was 110V and I connected to 220V (in India), and the power supply inside the device should have got burned.
-Next day I gave the device to my local Electronic Repair shop (Rajam Electronics, Station Road, West Mambalam, Chennai -33.
+That’s when it struck me that the device was 110V and I connected it to 220V (in India), and the power supply inside the device should have been burned.
+The next day I gave the device to my local Electronic Repair shop (Rajam Electronics, Station Road, West Mambalam, Chennai -33.
 Phone: 044-2474 0106) to fix it.
 They diligently worked on it, fixed it and gave it to me today.
-They charged me Rs.400 (USD 8) towards their service charge and for replacing the 110V transformer to 220V and few other components that got burned.
-I brought the device home and plugged in, Windows Vista promptly deducted the device as a USD Audio CODEC and it worked just fine.
+They charged me Rs.400 (USD 8) towards their service charge and for replacing the 110V transformer with 220V and a few other components that got burned.
+I brought the device home and plugged it in, Windows Vista promptly deducted the device as a USD Audio CODEC and it worked just fine.
 The burning episode was a blessing in disguise, now I don’t need to keep connecting every time a 220V-110V Step-Down adaptor.

 The device turned out to be a slight-disappointment.
 The audio quality was great due to the USB interface, but the software functionality was limited.
-No Auto Track Identification, No Auto-Rewind, No Auto-Reverse – you need to baby sit throughout the cassette play time, no escape from that.
+No Auto Track Identification, No Auto-Rewind, No Auto-Reverse – you need to babysit throughout the cassette play time, no escape from that.
 The inbuilt software (EZ Tape Converter) does make it easy to mark each track, tagging easier and moves automatically the completed tracks to iTunes.
 You can find a detailed product review of Tape2PC from UK’s PCAdvisor here – I suggest you read it before you decide to buy this device.
-My opinion is that if you don’t mind spending few minutes extra for each cassette and you don’t have that many cassettes then you can save yourself some money by not buying this.
-Instead, go with my alternate method suggested in Part-1 of this post.
+My opinion is that if you don’t mind spending a few minutes extra for each cassette and you don’t have that many cassettes then you can save yourself some money by not buying this.
+Instead, go with my alternate method suggested in Part 1 of this post.

-Update 31/August/2017: Nowadays, there are much smaller and cheaper devices to do the conversion, I have a written an updated post here.
+Update 31/August/2017: Nowadays, there are much smaller and cheaper devices to do the conversion, I have written an updated post here.